 “We start late as we want them to have the chance to be kids first,” says Zubieta.

-“We have endless contact with their schools and in their physical education classes they will work on six different sports every year up until the age of 12.
+“We have endless contact with their schools and in their physical education classes they will work on six different sports every year up until the age of tweleve.

-A kid that is coming here at 12 years old has played volleyball, basketball, cycled and tried many other sports.
+A kid that is coming here at twelve years old has played volleyball, basketball, cycled and tried many other sports.
 We believe that all this helps us to have an open-minded, more flexible individual”.